collocations.org

 PHRASES

-a change for the better/worse
+a change for the better, a change for the worse

-I reckon we''ve all made a big change for the better.
+I reckon we've all made a big change for the better.

-(= an extra set of clothes to change into) Take a change of clothes in case you get dirty.
+Take a change of clothes in case you get dirty.

-a change of heart/mind
+a change of heart, a change of mind

-He said he''s not coming, but he might have a change of heart.
+He said he's not coming, but he might have a change of heart.

-a change of scene
+a change of scene (BrE), a change of scenery

 a climate of change